Murdoch's media empire strikes back

 ($1 = 0.6309 British pounds)

-Additional reporting by Sakthi Prasad; Editing by Ed Davies, Will Waterman and Mark Potter
+Additional reporting by Sakthi Prasad, James Grubel and Victoria Thieberger; Editing by Ed Davies, Will Waterman, Mark Potter and Ron Popeski